 In the BIBA 2020 Manifesto, it talks of “the severe shortage of professional indemnity insurance”.
 Unfortunately, I can see many businesses (especially in the construction industry) going under due to the lack of cover available.

-Due to reasons such as the Ogden rating, the tragic events of Grenfell and rising claim costs the PI market has finally opened their eyes and realised premiums have been exceptionally low for 20+ years.
+Due to reasons such as the Ogden rating, the tragic events of Grenfell and rising claim costs the PI market has finally opened its eyes and realised premiums have been exceptionally low for 20+ years.
 Unfortunately for clients, premiums have increased faster than expected.

 For the first time since the early 2000s premiums are going up - and going up fast.
 Many insurance companies have withdrawn from the PI market altogether, leaving the ones that are still prepared to write business to increase their rates by up to 600% year on year.

-I’ve been shocked and sickened how high the increases have been in such a short period of time.
+I’ve been shocked and sickened by how high the increases have been in such a short period of time.
 I expected this to be done in stages, but unfortunately, this hasn’t been the case.
 As a broker, at times our hands are tied by the market; it’s extremely frustrating when we always do our utmost for our clients.

 So, what does this mean for you?